 Make this cute elephant costume for any size child with some felt, wire, and a sewing machine.
-A printable pattern is included that can be enlarged to scale for any size.
-Only basic sewing skills, like stitching around a curve, are required to put together this little giant.
+A printable DIY Halloween costume pattern is included that can be enlarged to scale for any size.
+Only basic sewing skills, like stitching around a curve, are required to put together this easy DIY elephant costume.

 Things You'll Need

-1 sheet of light grey or white felt
+1 sheet of light gray or white felt

 Measure around the chest of the child with a tape measure.
 Add 2 to 8 inches ease to that measurement depending on the size and loose fit desired.
 Divide that number by four to get the pattern width measurement.
-For example, a small child may only need 2 inches of extra ease, while a 10-year-old may want 8 inches of extra room in the costume.
+For example, a small kid's elephant Halloween costume may only need 2 inches of extra ease, while a 10-year-old may want 8 inches of extra room in the costume.

 Print and enlarge the pattern provided to scale until the pattern width measurement is the same as the width of the front jumpsuit at the red line.
 Check the length of the sleeves and legs and adjust as needed for the child.

-Example: If the chest circumference is 20 inches, with 2 inches of ease, then the pattern width would be 5 1/2 inches.
+For example, if the chest circumference is 20 inches with 2 inches of ease, then the pattern width would be 5 1/2 inches.
 If the chest circumference is 40 inches with 8 inches of ease, then the pattern width would be 12 inches.
 Print and enlarge the pattern to scale until the pattern width measurement matches the pattern width on the jumpsuit.
 In this case, the width of the pattern would be enlarged to 5 1/2 inches.

-Sew the three layers together around the perimeter of the ear, close to the edge as shown.
+Sew the three layers together around the perimeter of the ear and close to the edge as shown.
 Leave the straight side of the ear open.
 Stitch all three layers together along the fold line.
 Repeat this step for the second ear.

 Cut a piece of wire that is the length of the top edges of the ear as shown.